Skip to main content

 Labib is a Ph.D. student in the History of Architecture and Urban Development program.
 Prior to Cornell, Labib graduated from University of Pennsylvania in M.S. in Architecture program under the supervision of Dilip da Cunha and Anuradha Mathur.
 He received his B.…

-Sharif Hozoori’s area of research is Afghanistan politics and foreign policy, ethnic identity, South Asia politics, cultural studies, and conflict resolution and peace.
-He is a 2022–23 Global Public Voices fellow.
+Sharif Hozoori’s area of research includes Afghanistan politics and foreign policy, identity politics, and cultural studies.
+He is a 2024 Global Public Voices freedom of expression fellow.

 Director, Cornell China Center